Refugee Health Clinical Topics

 Clinical Pearl: Pre-travel counseling for persons visiting friends and relatives (VFRs)

 Useful tips and guidelines on pre-travel counseling for patients who are visiting friends and relatives internationally.

 Pathways to Wellness Toolkit for Primary Care Providers Treating Refugees

 This health screening toolkit was designed for King County, WA and includes information about medical assessments and interventions that occur as part of the refugee resettlement process.
 Although specific to King County, WA, there are also some guidelines on adapting the toolkit for other areas.

-Domestic Medical Screening Guidelines Checklist for Newly Arriving Refugees:
+Domestic Medical Screening Guidelines Checklist for Newly Arriving Refugees in WA State:

 - Local Health Jurisdiction Based Screening (4-page PDF)